 2. Working software

-Agile concentrates upon delivering sustained “working” product releases through product incremental cycles over documentation and working protocols.
-The main objective is to develop, and deliver, bug free product feature releases in a continuous and sustained manner until the entire product is developed.
+Agile focuses upon delivering “working” software through product incremental cycles over comprehensive documentation.
+The main objective is to develop, and deliver a product features in a continuous and sustained manner until the entire product is developed.

 3. Customer collaboration